 - 1x points on everything else

-The card also has no foreign transaction fees and is a World Elite Mastercard, so has great global acceptance, and is a good card to use abroad (especially given that a lot of foreign spending is on dining and travel).
+The card also has no foreign transaction fees and is a World Elite Mastercard, so has great global acceptance, and is a good card to use abroad (especially given that for many, a lot of foreign spending is on dining and travel).
+On top of that, Bilt has a Rent Day promotion on the first day of each month, whereby you can earn double points on many payments.

 Redeeming points with the Bilt Mastercard